 At the museum you will find true local history, everything from a collection of over 400 guns to replica of Fort Keogh.
 It includes nine different buildings housing thousands of articles, as well as a Charles M. Russell Gallery.

-You can golf at the Miles City Town and Country Club.
-It is open to the public.
-It is a 9-hole cottonwood shaded course with contours to challenge any golfer.
+Ready for some relaxing golf with challenges for all skill levels?
+We have what you are looking for.
+The Miles City Town and Country Club is open to the public and features a 9-hole, cottonwood shaded course with just the right contours and hazards to challenge any golfer.

 Road, Casual and Mountain Biking